 One of the most enjoyable parts of the holiday season isn’t gift-getting, gingerbread house-making, or tree-decorating — it’s perusing those eye-catching Christmas displays in shop windows.
 This time of year, stores go all out to make sure you’ll check out their wares, even if you never actually set foot inside the store itself.
-From magical scenes populated with fantastical animals to light displays that will make your jaw drop, here are seven of the most amazing Christmas window displays around the world that you should check out this holiday season.
+From scenes of fantastic world travels to beautiful light displays that will make your jaw drop, here are seven of the most amazing Christmas window displays around the world that you should check out this holiday season.

 1. Macy’s Herald Square, New York City